BN HOME SURVEYS & EPCs

 EPC consultancy and predictive modelling reimagines a property outside of the constraints of a basic EPC.
 This approach can save thousands, and is popular with Landlords seeking to comply with government regulations.

-Based in Brighton & Hove, I provide EPC certificates and domestic energy assessments across the Sussex coast - from Worthing and Lancing to Newhaven and Seaford - and inland as far as Haywards Heath and Burgess Hill.
+I provide EPC certificates and domestic energy assessments in Brighton & Hove and across the Sussex coast - from Worthing and Lancing to Newhaven and Seaford - and inland as far as Burgess Hill and Haywards Heath.

 Being a local small business allows me to provide a dependable service that supports homeowners and landlords across Sussex - not a one-size-fits-all national operation.
 You deal directly with me, not a call centre or booking system, so you can speak to me personally before and after the assessment.